JiniFatisRealFat/P_website/README.md

-# mysite.cc
+This is the Readme file for mysite.cc
-Hello Guys,
+I am a begginner in web developing.
- I am new to Github and web development.
+And I am trying to build a website of my own.
- Suggest me some good ideas and design.
-I will implement (Practice makes a man perfect).
+If you think anywhere my site could be good.
+Please do suggest an idea and coding maybe.
- Thanx for coming by.
+Thank you so much for reading, etc